 The salt is the only difference between a Salty Dog and a Greyhound.
 A recipe for a similar cocktail with the name “Greyhound” appears in Harper’s magazine in 1945.
 “The cocktails were made of vodka, sugar, and canned grapefruit juice — a greyhound.
 This cocktail was served at a popular restaurant chain that was located at Greyhound bus terminals, called ‘Post House’.”

 I recently dug out my cookbook “Shinin’ Times at The Fort” to browse for some western cuisine inspiration.
-As I was turning the pages , I really wasn’t looking for wild west drinks, but this recipe called Salty Dog with Saddle Leather caught my attention.
+As I was turning the pages , I really wasn’t looking cowboy cocktails, but this recipe called Salty Dog with Saddle Leather caught my attention.

-However, a while back I picked up some Bai Bubbles Pink Grapefruit Juice that I had yet to try.
+However, a while back I picked up some carbonated grapefruit juice that I had yet to try.
 I also had some salmon colored Hawaiian Premium Red Sea Salt, in the pantry that I thought would be a nice compliment for that salty rim.

 And if you do make this, please come back and give the recipe a star rating.
 And leave a comment about your experience with the recipe.